 Similar to traditional rice pudding, this creamy quinoa pudding recipe combines quinoa, milk (or your favorite nut milk), cinnamon and vanilla for a rich dessert.
 Instead of the sugar called for in the recipe, use coconut sugar or raw honey.
 Top with your favorite fresh berries and enjoy.

-When you just need to splurge and have a cookie, try this recipe that includes just five ingredients.
+When you just need to splurge and have a cookie, try this recipe that includes only five simple ingredients.
 Unsweetened coconut, quinoa, raw honey, egg whites and a pinch of sea salt are the only ingredients you need for this treat.

 Final Thoughts About Quinoa Recipes